 The safety and welfare of children at the North Liberty Community Center is of utmost importance.
-Parents and caregivers are responsible for monitoring the activities and regulating the behavior of their children at all times while the children are in the Community Center.
+Parents and caregivers are responsible for monitoring the activities and always regulating the behavior of their children while the children are in the Community Center.
 The Library Board and staff respect the rights and privacy of all library patrons.
-Library staff will intervene only when concerns regarding safety, disruptive behavior, or wellbeing occur.
+Library staff will intervene only when concerns regarding safety, disruptive behavior, or well-being occur.